2011 Article, updated February 2018

 I have previously written of the need for members of a society to exercise vigilance if they are to protect or control the destiny of their society (see for instance, “Trouble at the Courts – anyone for tennis?”).
-The ease by which the balance of democratic power can be tipped is illustrated by the facts of a recent High Court decision, in this case involving the formation of new branches of a “federated” society (the Māori Women’s Welfare League).
+The ease by which the balance of democratic power can be tipped is illustrated by the facts of a 2011 High Court decision, in this case involving the formation of new branches of a “federated” society (the Māori Women’s Welfare League).
 Many societies struggle to attract new members, so increasing the membership by a third would normally be a cause for rejoicing.
 As illustrated by the following text from the judgment in Tamaki v The Māori Women’s Welfare League Incorporated, CIV-2011-485-001319, High Court, Wellington, 21 July 2011, Kos J, that is not necessarily so:

 The sudden addition of over 900 new members in one fell swoop was a singular event for the League.
 Its membership has lain within the range 2500 to 3000 throughout the last 10 years.

 … the evidence regarding the formation of the new branches gives me considerable disquiet regarding their legitimacy.
 I summarise my concerns as follows:

 (a) All branches were formed on the same day, 4 June 2011.

 (b) The inaugural meetings were held at the same location, … the Auckland headquarters of the Destiny Church.